Stock futures rise ahead of trade data

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy trading, benchmark U.S. crude fell 29 cents to $59.02 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude added 45 cents to $59.79 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained 68 cents to $59.33 per barrel on Tuesday.
-Brent crude, the international standard, gave up 30 cents to $62.44 a barrel.
+Brent crude, the international standard, gained 57 cents to $63.31 a barrel.

 The Associated Press contributed to this report.